Azure/ResourceModules/docs/wiki/Contribution guide - Contribution flow.md

 How you proceed from here depends on the scenario:

-- In case you want to contribute to the CARML Wiki, your updates need to happen through the main repo under the [docs/wiki](https://github.com/Azure/ResourceModules/tree/main/docs/wiki) folder.
-A dedicated pipeline included in the repository will perform a sync to the CARML Wiki once the docs contribution is merged.
+- In case you want to contribute to the CARML wiki, your updates need to happen through the main repo under the [docs/wiki](https://github.com/Azure/ResourceModules/tree/main/docs/wiki) folder.
+A dedicated pipeline included in the repository will perform a sync to the CARML wiki once the docs contribution is merged.

 - In case your contribution involves changes to the library (the modules) and/or to the CI environment (the pipelines), we kindly ask you to first review respectively the [Module design](./The%20library%20-%20Module%20design) and/or the [Pipeline design](./The%20CI%20environment%20-%20Pipeline%20design) sections to make sure your contribution complies with the repository design and principles.